printers-for-people/catboat/docs/PID.md

                with these parameters and restart the printer.
 ```

 When asymmetry starts off negative, It will not converge to zero.
-If Klipper
+If Kalico
 does not error out, the calibration run will complete and provide good PID
 parameters, However the heater is less likely to handle disturbances as well
 as a heater with power in reserve.